-Type “Payroll report” into the dashboard search box.
+Type “Payroll Report” into the dashboard’s search box.
 Then choose the blue button “Add payrun” to calculate wages for every employee.
-Then opens a module and you can see that the payment is calculated for every employee by rules.
+Then opens a module and you can see that the software calculates the payment for every employee by rules.
 If you don’t need to calculate payroll for every employee, you can change the payment type to unactive.You can add rules, delete rules and make corrections if you need to make some changes in settings.
 Always save the changes.

 You can change in payroll table following fields: